symfony/symfony-docs/book/templating.rst

         <?php $view['slots']->stop() ?>

 .. note::

-    The parent template is identified by a special string syntax (``::layout.html.twig``) that indicates that the template lives in the ``app/views`` directory.
-    This naming convention will be explained fully in :ref:`template-naming-locations`.
+   The parent template is identified by a special string syntax (``::layout.html.twig``) that indicates that the template lives in the ``app/views`` directory of the project.
+This naming convention is explained fully in :ref:`template-naming-locations`.

 The key to template inheritance is the ``{% extends %}`` tag.
 This tells the templating engine to first evaluate the base template, which sets up